Dagmawi123/QuizApp/README.md

 # QuizApp
- A simple quiz app done with collaboration of Trivia API
+ A simple quiz app done in collaboration with Trivia API